quangnguyen/CopyClever/README.md

 * Record and display copied or cut items
 * Paste items of clipboard's history with double click
+* Restore last item to pasteboard while starting app at login
 * Support texts, photos, files, folder
 * Support OS X 10.8 and newer